 Use loose pallet coupling

-This guide steps through how to reuse a function or type from another pallet using a technique called loose coupling.
+This guide demonstrates how to reuse a function or type from one pallet in another pallet using a technique called loose coupling.

 [dependencies]